Our work with APEC

 New Zealand's engagement with APEC reflects our strong relationship with the Asia-Pacific region.
 In 2014, 74% of our goods exports went to APEC members, while 72% of our imports came from those economies.
 Fourteen of our top 20 export markets are APEC members, including the three largest economies in the world - the United States, China and Japan.

-Viet Nam will host APEC in 2017.
+Viet Nam is currently hosting APEC.
 New Zealand is next due to host APEC in 2021.

 APEC Business Travel Card